What Does An HR Generalist Do, & How Can Small Businesses Profit

 A Positive Attitude

 Beyond “keeping calm,” a positive attitude for HR generalists goes deeper, becoming a beacon of resilience and optimism in often-pressured environments.
+Additionally, according to a study by the University of Warwick, a positive workplace can boost productivity by up to 12%.
 Here’s how it manifests:

 • Approachability and Openness: A positive attitude creates a welcoming aura that encourages employees to seek help, voice concerns, and participate openly.
 It fosters a collaborative environment where problems are tackled together, not in isolation.